Harnessing Unrecognizable Faces for Improving Face Recognition: Face recognizability in face recognition

 We define Embedding Recognizability Score (ERS) to be the distance between an embedding vector and the average embedding of UI images.
-We utilize the WIDERFace~\cite{yang2016wider} FD dataset to obtain a large amount of UI images.
-After running clustering algorithm on faces in the dataset, we take the largest resultant cluster which contains only unrecognizable images (Fig.~\ref{fig: cluster_hist}).
-The normalized average embedding of this cluster, $\mathbf{f}_{UI}$, is then used to represent the UI.
+These UI images can be obtained by either clustering artificial degraded training data of the embedding model or large-scale in-the-wild face detection datasets such as WIDERFace~\cite{yang2016wider} and taking the resultant large cluster.
+The normalized average embedding of UI images $\mathbf{f}_{UI}$, which we call the UI centroid (UIC), is then used to represent the UI.
 Given an embedding vector $\mathbf{f}_i$, its ERS $e_i$ is defined as

 We illustrate the correlation between ERS and recognizability in Fig.~\ref{fig_RS_rank} by taking images from the IJB-C dataset and grouping them by their ERS scores.
-The ERS decrease is accompanied by face quality variations such as occlusion distortion, larger pose and increased image blurriness.
+The ERS decrease is accompanied by face quality variations such as occlusion distortion, larger pose, and increased image blurriness.